 Brussels is home to one of the world’s craziest pieces of architecture, The Atomium.
 It is designed to look like nine iron atoms in a unit cell magnified 165 billion times.
 In 2013, CNN quite rightly named it Europe’s most bizarre building.

 Built in 1958 for that year’s science-themed World’s Fair, this striking 102-metre tall construction is a Brussels icon.
 It is comprised of nine 18-metre diameter stainless steel spheres, connected by interlocking tubes.
-Each giant silver ball hosts an exhibition while the top ball contains a restaurant with 360 degree panoramic views over Brussels.
+Each giant silver ball hosts an exhibition.
+Meanwhile, the ball at the very top contains a restaurant with 360 degree panoramic views over Brussels.

 In the evenings, the whole building lights up beautifully and it occasionally hosts large dance parties and firework displays.
 This unique piece of architecture is one of Brussels’ most popular attractions.